rimi-itk/publiccode/README.md

 GITHUB_TOKEN=""
 ```

-Generate a couple of required environment variables, `API_BEARER_TOKEN, and
+Generate a couple of required environment variables, `API_BEARER_TOKEN` and
 `PASETO_KEY`, by running

 ```shell